Shram Mandir Hospital

 - Expert Doctors and trained staff for treatment and care.

-- Regular OPD runs where Patients from surrounding remote villages get medical support.
+- Regular OPD is run where patients from surrounding remote villages get medical support.

-- Everyday approximately 175 patients are being treated for ulcer.
+- Everyday approximately 80 patients are being treated for Ulcer.

-- Health awareness and general health camps in nearby villages.
+- Organizing health awareness & general health camps in surrounding villages.

 Details of Doctors on the Organisation’s Team